 What is the treatment for epididymal cysts?

-- If the cyst is small and causing no problems you may need no treatment.
-You just need to keep an eye on it and seek medical advice if it gets larger or becomes painful.
+- If the cyst is small and causing no problems then all you need to do is keep an eye on it and see a doctor if it gets bigger or painful.

 - Children do not usually need treatment because most cysts disappear by themselves.
 However, surgical removal may be necessary if they become painful or don't start to shrink.

 - Large or painful cysts can be removed surgically.

 - Usually epididymal cysts don't cause any problems at all.
 But occasionally they can twist around and become very painful.
 This happens pretty quickly: within about half an hour.
 It is really painful and usually needs surgery to untwist it and remove it.